ralish/bash-script-template/BACKLOG.md

 - Produce new videos: since `deploy` is simpler and without `m`

-- App_update_changelog: don't write on disk !!
+- Don't write on disk!
+	- App_update_changelog:
+	- help

 - add rules to more fct
 	- App_Is_Version_a_Valid_Number